tormobr/js-graphs/README.md

 # Requirements
 1. A somewhat modern browser
-2. A screen of reasonable size
+2. A screen of somewhat reasonable size

 # Example images